e-mission/e-mission-phone/README.md

 ## Contributing

-1. Add the main repo as upstream
+:point_right:Add the main repo as upstream
 ```
 git remote add upstream https://github.com/e-mission/e-mission-phone
 ```
-2. Create a new branch (IMPORTANT).
+:point_right:Create a new branch (IMPORTANT).
 Please do not submit pull requests from master
 ```
 git checkout -b <branch>
 ```
-3. Make changes to the branch and commit them
+:point_right:Make changes to the branch and commit them
 ```
 git commit
 ```
-4. Push the changes to your local fork
+:point_right:Push the changes to your local fork
 ```
 git push origin <branch>
 ```
-5. Generate a pull request from the UI
+:point_right:Generate a pull request from the UI

 <br>